 2AM on the specificed day.
 In practice, this seems highly unlikely to be

 significant.
-The use of 2AM, rather than midnight, is so the user is less
+The use of 2AM, rather than midnight should reduce the likelihood

 under the GNU Public Licence, version 2.0.
 That means, essentially, that